Jxck-S/plane-notify/README.md

 ### Contributing

- I'm open to any help or suggestions, I realize theirs much better ways I'm sure to do a lot of my methods, I'm only a noob.
+ I'm open to any help or suggestions, I realize there are many better ways to improve this program and better ways to get this program to work properly, Im only a noob.
 I'll accept pull requests.
 If you'd like to discuss join <https://JacksTech.net/Discord>

 ### [Algorithm](PseudoCode.md)